 South is Ideal, But Not Always Essential

 To sum up, the best direction for solar panels in the UK is generally south-facing, as it captures the most sunlight throughout the day.
 This orientation offers the highest potential output and the quickest return on investment.
-However, not every commercial building has a south-facing roof—and that’s okay.
-With expert design, east- and west-facing panels can still deliver excellent performance, especially when aligned with a business’s energy usage patterns.

 Factors such as roof pitch, available space, shading, and regional climate conditions all play a role in determining the most effective setup.
 The key is to design a system that works with your site, not against it.

-At EvoEnergy, we combine technical knowledge, real-world experience, and in-depth assessments to recommend the most efficient and cost-effective solar solutions for commercial properties across the UK—regardless of roof orientation.
+At EvoEnergy, we combine technical knowledge, real-world experience, and in-depth assessments to recommend the most efficient and cost-effective solar solutions for commercial properties across the UK, regardless of roof orientation.
 If you’re ready to find the best direction for solar panels on your building, try our Solar Panel Calculator to estimate your potential savings, or contact our team for a free expert consultation.

 Frequently Asked Questions